vitoloper/service-catalogue-ui/README.md

 # EasyTV Service Catalogue UI

 User interface for the EasyTV Service Catalogue.
+It leverages Strapi CMS to offer a complete Service Catalogue solution.